UCI-GDIM31/class-activities-Ishaan-Mit/README.md

 Everything needed a collider, but the cat and ball needed to be rigid bodies since they had to be able to be affected by phyics, and the goal was a trigger since it was onle scanning for the ball.

 ### W5
 Are there different ways to manipulate variables with vectors?
-THere are
+There are

 What member variable(s) does this class need?